elektito/hodhod/README.md

 }
 ```

-### Routes
+## Routes

-Each item in the routes list defines either a separate capsule or a part of one.
-Gemplex goes through this list one by one and look for a match.
-It is important
-then, that longer/more specific rules are put higher up in the list.

-The following keys can be used in each item:
+Routes are patterns that match urls to backends.
+Each route must have a
+`backend` key specifying the name of the backend config, as well as a pattern
+that can be specified by one of the following keys:

  - `prefix`: The url prefix to match.
-The gemini:// scheme can optionally be
-   dropped.
- - `regex`: A regular expression.
-The supported syntax is Go's.
-The gemini://
-   scheme should not be included.
+Including the `gemini://` scheme is not
+   mandatory.
- - `url`: The full url to match, excluding query parameters.
-The gemini://
+ - `url`: The full url to match.
+Including the `gemini://` scheme is not
-   scheme can optionally be dropped.
+   mandatory.
  - `hostname`: The hostname to match.

+Query parameters are normally ignored when matching.
+If you want to change this
+behavior, you can set the optional `query_params` field to one of these values:

+ - `remove`: The default behavior.
+The query part of the URL is removed before
+   pattern matching.
+ - `include`: The query part of the URL is included when pattern matching.

+When matching urls against patterns, a trailing slash is by default added if not
+present, so that `/page/` and `/page` can be treated the same.
+If you don't want
+this behavior, you can use the optional `trailing_slash` field.
+The following
+values are allowed for this field:

+ - `ensure`: The default behavior.
+The trailing slash is added to all request
+   URLs that don't have one, before pattern matching.
+ - `remove`: The trailing slash, if present, is always removed from the request
+   URL before pattern matching.
+ - `ifpresent`: Gemplex will not add or remove trailing slashes.
+The trailing slash
+   will be part of the URL when matching for patterns.

+## Backends

+Each backend specifies a source of gemini pages.
+The following fields are
+mandatory for all backends:

+ - `name`: The name by which we refer to this backend in the routes.
- - `type`: The type of content to serve.
+ - `type`: The type of the backend.
 Can be either `static` or `cgi`.

+Each backend type has its own set of other fields that can specify its behavior.

+For `static` backends, the following fields are available:

- - `location`: The location to serve static content from.
+ - `location`: Mandatory.
+The location to serve static content from.
+Must point
+   to a valid directory.
+ - `file_ext`: Optional.
+Can be set to `strip` or `include`.
+If set to `strip`
+   (the default behavior), `/page.gmi` can be accessed as `/page`.
+If set to
+   `include`, the filename in the request path must be the same as the filename
+   on the file system.

+For `cgi` backends, the following fields are available:

  - `script`: The path to the CGI script.
- - `strip_file_ext`: If set to true, the `.gmi` extension is stripped from
-   static filenames, when serving, so `/page.gmi` is accessed at `/page`.
-(This
-   option can also be set globally.)

- When matching urls against patterns, a trailing slash is always added if not
- present, so that `/page/` and `/page` can be treated the same.

-### Certificates
+## Certificates

-The `certs` key contains a list of certificates to be used by Gemplex when
+The `certs` key contains a list of certificates to be used by Gemplex.
+The
-terminating tls.
+appropriate certificate will be chosen and served based on the request SNI
+value.

  - `cert`: The certificate file.
  - `key`: The certificate key file.